Stadium Inauguration: 1984

 After 60 years in the waiting, Juve Stabia is back in the Serie B (the 2nd Division).
-This is an important success for the Campania based team and for Mondo, which supplied the team with the artificial turf field in which this feat was achieved.下载PDF格式
+This is an important success for the Campania based team and for Mondo, which supplied the team with the artificial turf football field in which this feat was achieved.下载PDF格式

 A celebration for two

 When on June 19, 2011, the Juve Stabia soccer team won in the playoffs against Atletico Roma they earned a promotion to the Serie B. Apart from the thousands of fans that invaded the streets of Castellammare di Stabia, the team’s hometown, many were also celebrating in Gallo d’Alba.
-Whereas, for the Campania based team, this victory meant a return to the cadet series after 60 years in the waiting, for Mondo, which supplied the artificial turf pitch where the blue and yellow shirted team plays, this is the first time it enters the Italian Serie B. Juve Stabia’s success was a veritable surprise because the club, which came from being promoted to the second division, had started the 2010/2011 season with other objectives.
+Whereas, for the Campania based team, this victory meant a return to the cadet series after 60 years in the waiting, for Mondo, which supplied the artificial turf soccer pitch where the blue and yellow shirted team plays, this is the first time it enters the Italian Serie B. Juve Stabia’s success was a veritable surprise because the club, which came from being promoted to the second division, had started the 2010/2011 season with other objectives.
 “It was supposed to have been a season of settling – said Clemente Filippi, the club’s general manager.
 The decision to hire an experienced coach such as Piero Braglia (from the First Division) was not random; it was made to try to lay a foundation for the team.
 However, everything happened quicker than expected and for this reason everything seemed even more beautiful”.
 After the celebrations, Juve Stabia had to confront new challenges, including the renovation of the stadium while setting goals for the new season.
 “The goal is salvation – exhorted Filippi.
 Maintaining our position in this division is essential.
 It would be a shame to lose it after it took so long to reach such an important division”.

 A european class field

-The synthetic pitch in Menti Stadium underwent a series of renovations during the summer in order to bring it up to date with the latest FIFA requirements.
+The synthetic turf soccer pitch in Menti Stadium underwent a series of renovations during the summer in order to bring it up to date with the latest FIFA requirements.
 It is made of the latest generation of Mondo artificial turf: Mondoturf NSF Monofibre 11 45 AE Star FTS.
-Due to the Ecofill infill performance, this artificial pitch ensures players’ safety and performance, a uniform playing surface, excellent shock absorption and a controlled energy response.
+Due to the Ecofill infill performance, this artificial turf soccer pitch ensures players’ safety and performance, a uniform playing surface, excellent shock absorption and a controlled energy response.
 Moreover, it ensures a lower absorption of heat and it is more environmentally friendly.
 It is like playing on the best natural grass pitch; however, it lasts longer and resists all atmospheric conditions.
 “When we installed this grassy turf in 2009, we removed an older style synthetic turf pitch – said Gianpaolo Gola, Head of External Relations for Mondo’s Sport Division.
 The old field, installed in 2003, was replaced because it no longer conformed to the norms.
 The new turf was FIFA 2 Star certified which ensures the highest levels of play.
-The certification is achieved by installing a turf that has been previously tested in a lab to verify its response, using machines that simulate the average use of a field, including longevity and exposure to ultraviolet rays.
-Other tests also performed measures how the ball responds to the surface in terms of rotation and vertical bounce and how it acts when it strikes the surface at an angle.
+The certification is achieved by installing an artificial turf that has been previously tested in a lab to verify its response, using machines that simulate the average use of a field, including longevity and exposure to ultraviolet rays.
+Other tests also performed measures how the ball responds to the artificial turf surface in terms of rotation and vertical bounce and how it acts when it strikes the surface at an angle.
 These are a series of parameters that are tested to ensure the highest player safety and that fully respect all the necessary prerequisites to play a football match”.
 The excellent work done on this pitch was confirmed by the speed with which the Romeo Menti Stadium was granted the FIFA 2 Star certification.